rjqian/WeeklyMeet/README.md

 # WeeklyMeet
 This repo contains the materials I talked with my advisor when we met weekly.
-For the PDF file of these materials, please see the corresponding folder named after the day we met.
+For the PDF files of these materials, please see the corresponding folder named after the day we met.

 ## Content
 ### Apr 12